 A geometry teacher would correct some of my terminology above relating to three and two dimensional shapes.

 In geometry, a pyramid is a three dimensional figure (polyhedron), with a flat polygonal base, and triangular sides.
 The rules pyramid I depict is really a two dimensional triangle, one face of the pyramid.

-While I called my "platform" a rectangle, know that a rectangle is a two dimensional shape.
+While I called my "platform" a rectangle, know that a rectangle is technically a two dimensional shape.
 Of course, I add a third dimension with my rudimentary drawing skills.
-And a three dimensional rectangle is really called a "cuboid", rectangular cuboid, or rectangular parallelepiped, or even more names.
-A "cube" is a cuboid with equal sides.
+And a three dimensional rectangle is more properly called a cuboid, rectangular cuboid, or rectangular parallelepiped, or even more names.
+(FYI, a "cube" is a cuboid with equal sides).